 “Listen, I’ve worn slacks since I was 15,” she said.
 “I don’t own a dress except a formal.
 If he wants me to appear in a formal gown that’s okay with me.
 I’ll come back in slacks and if he puts me in jail I hope it will help to free women forever of anti-slackism.”

-Hulick was released early and her case sent to the Appellate Court.
+Hulick was released early and her case was sent to the Appellate Court.
 It overturned Judge Guerin’s original ruling four days later, leaving Hulick free to wear whatever she liked at the next hearing.
-On Jan.
-17, 1939, she arrived at the courthouse in a formal evening dress.
+On January 17, 1939, she arrived at the courthouse in a formal evening dress.

 Ultimately, Helen Hulick’s refusal to wear a dress in court paled in comparison to her career.
 She pioneered a new form of therapy for people who are deaf and founded her own nonprofit.
 Judge Guerin, meanwhile, died in 1962 — and is remembered as a hurdle to gender equality.